tobigun/EavesDrum/README.md

        - See sections below for schematics and Gerber files.
      - DIY drums and cymbals
        - See sections below for schematics and Gerber files.
+- **MIDI Output:**
+  - USB Device (Default)
+    - Connect EavesDrum to a PC and use a Drum Software like EZdrummer or Superior Drummer to convert the trigger signals to high quality drum sounds.
+  - USB Host
+    - Connect a USB device to EavesDrum, e.g. a Drum Module and trigger sounds on that device
+      - Tested with a Yamaha EAD-10
+      - Device must be compatible with USB Full-Speed device.
+This does not apply to EFNOTE's 3/5/7 devices as they require a USB High-Speed device.
+  - DIN 5-Pin
+    - Connect legacy drum modules or devices that still have a DIN 5-pin connector and trigger sounds on them.
+  - Bluetooth LE Client (Pico2W only)
+    - This can be used to connect to a device that can act as a Bluetooth LE MIDI Server, e.g. EFNOTE's 3/5/7 drum modules.
+  - Bluetooth LE Server (Pico2W only)
+    - Activate the BLE Server mode and connect a smartphone or tablet to EavesDrum and trigger sounds in an app.
+This can also be used to connect a computer wireless.
+    - Tested with Android (smartphone) and Windows (PC).
+      -  On Android most MIDI apps will require the "MIDI+BTLE" app to use BLE as they do not support it directly.
+      - Windows does not support BLE MIDI out-of-the-box.
+You will need a BLE connector app like [BLE-MIDI Bridge](https://github.com/Maxime-J/BLE-MIDI-Bridge) or [MIDIberry](https://apps.microsoft.com/detail/9n39720h2m05) together with a virtual loopback MIDI cable software like [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
+      - macOS or iOS has not been tested yet but might work
+  - Guitar Hero Drum-Kit (SPI)
+    - If you have an old Guitar Hero Drum-Kit (e.g. for the Wii), attach EavesDrum to the controllers internal SPI connector and play Guitar Hero on your retro console with your modern drum kit.
 - **MIDI Mappings:** <a id="midi-mappings"></a>
   - Mappings are freely customizable via the UI.
   - It already contains Midi-Mappings for: